 Step 5: Determine the current ‘Skill Competency State of the Overall Organization”.

 Today’s organizations are experiencing rapid change at multiple levels.
-Most of that change will have an impact on, or be driven by, technology.
+Most of that change will impact or be driven by technology.
 Today and into the future, the IT function will be at the core of managing organizational responses to that change.
-If your IT leadership is not operating at ideal, peak performance, how can both IT and their organizations compete, grow and sustain profitability for future viability?
+If your IT leadership is not operating at ideal, peak performance, how can both IT and their organizations compete, grow, and sustain profitability for future viability?

-It’s time for IT to take a good look at itself, develop its human capital and get ready for the future.
-Make no mistake, it will not ‘just happen’!
+It’s time for IT to examine itself, develop its human capital, and prepare for the future.
+Make no mistake—it will not ‘just happen’!

 Are you looking to build the IT department of the future?
 Download the IT Competency Checklist to help you determine if your IT Department is ready to perform at sustainable peak levels for all necessary business skills in your organization.